 Harry Potter and The Half-Blood Prince

-Barring the last 25 minutes of the movie in which things truly go to hell, the 6th movie is a barrel of laughs and ~lovers.~ But the best thing about it is Luna’s Christmas dress, which is more festive than any ensemble ever has been or ever will be.
+Barring the last 25 minutes of the movie in which things truly go to hell, the 6th movie is a barrel of laughs, ~lovers~, and awkward Slug Club parties.
+But the best thing about it is Luna’s Christmas dress, which is more festive than any ensemble ever has been or ever will be.

 Harry Potter and the Deathly Hallows